 This lessons the enjoyment of All,creates chaos-We need to recruit more Elmering, .I like to contact special event stations they have interesting QSL cards the stamps and post makes are neat to .I ride my Harley Davidson motorcycles as much as possible,been riding a HD since I was 17 yrs old, Ive ridden metrics and have owned Triumph and Moto Guzzi bikes.My favorite is fishing Walleye Trout in the many good waters we have in Mich.,I fly fish.bird hunt ,deer hunt,and waterfowell,tie my own flies, scuba dive ,Judo studies ,study the sun and universe,astronomy am a rockhound,try to watercolour paint.
 I have a Rotweiller,Jack Russell Terrier and a cat ,they are Bruno,Rusty

-and Rollex,Rollex came from the shelter-his tail was cut off /he is really a neat fellow,we like to adopt pets from shelters, all are a great joy.Take Care 73/DX/GL
+and Rollex,Rollex came from the shelter-his tail was cut off /he is really a neat fellow,we enjoy all animals we adopt pets from shelters, all are a great joy.Take Care 73/DX/GL

 I Collect REAL Paper QSLs.All my logs are Open for QSLs paper,LOTW,Bureau.

-I have gotten requests for a QSL from the 70s...ex USSR,My logs will be open till
+I have gotten requests for a QSL from the 70s...,My logs Will be open till

 'Life Is Our Dictionary' Ralph Waldo Emerson